Australians vote to determine conservative government future

 Labor is promising more spending on care for children and the elderly.
 The coalition is promising better economic management as Australia’s deficit soars because of the pandemic.

-“It’s a choice about who can best manage our economy and our finances because a strong economy is what guarantees your future,” Morrison told Nine Network.
+“It’s a choice about who can best manage our economy and our finances because a strong economy is what guarantees your future,” Morrison said.

 The poll surveyed 2,188 voters across Australia from May 13 to 19 and had a 2.9% margin of error.

-The split of votes between the government and Labor in 2019 was 51.5% to 48.5% — the exact opposite of the result that Australia’s five most prominent polls including Newspoll predicted three years ago.
+At the last election in 2019, the split of votes between the government and Labor was 51.5% to 48.5% — the exact opposite of the result that Australia’s five most prominent polls including Newspoll had predicted.

 As well as campaigning against Labor, Morrison’s conservative Liberal Party is fighting off a new challenge from so-called teal independent candidates to key government lawmakers’ reelection in party strongholds.